-Plenty more very challenging days ahead for us all, clearly.
-We lucky, lucky gardeners at least have an interest that can sustain us through lonely or boring days, and give us some escape from hectic or frightening ones.
+Back to ‘normal’ apparently but no doubt still very challenging days ahead for us all.
+We lucky, lucky gardeners at least have an interest that can sustain us.
 There are early seeds to sow, plans to make, tools to sharpen…………..let’s get going!

 Before we start, I must just share with you part of an email I got from a (very able and experienced) gardening friend this week:

 “I’m keen to get going.
 Thinking of starting off earlier this year, maybe invest in a greenhouse heater.
 Last year was a bit of a disaster.
 Voles and mice ate the beetroot and beans, whitefly destroyed chillies and peppers, the leeks have allium fly and the carrots carrot fly, pigeons had the spinach and the squirrels dug up the new crocuses and alliums.
 I’m undecided as whether to buy lots of protective fleece and netting or a shotgun.”

 I bet there is not a gardener in the land who doesn’t identify with my pal Dave here!
 As you’ll have seen from our blog last week, Caroline has such disasters on a weekly basis.
 But check out the enthusiasm in the first phrase for doing it all again!
 That’s the thing about gardeners – we are the walking embodiment of ‘Hope Springs Eternal’….